Jimmy Keohane: Woking

 On 30 August 2015, Keohane joined National League side Woking on a six-month deal upon his contract expiry from Exeter City.
 A day later, Keohane made his debut against Welling United, and scored after coming on as a Substitute.

 After only making seven league starts and eight substitute appearances in the league for the Cards, Woking decided against extending his contract, so therefore he was released after the 2–1 victory over Aldershot Town.

 Sligo Rovers

 On 8 January 2016, Keohane joined Irish side Sligo Rovers until the end of the 2016 season.
 On 6 February 2016, Keohane was given the number 17 jersey ahead of the 2016 campaign.

 Cork City

 On 11 November 2016, Keohane joined Cork City.

 Rochdale

 On 1 February 2019, Keohane joined Rochdale until the end of the season.
 He was offered a new contract by Rochdale at the end of the 2018–19 season.

 On 1 July 2019, Keohane signed a new two-year contract with Rochdale.

 On 25 June 2021, Keohane signed a new two-year contract.

+On 23 June 2023, Keohane signed a one-year extension at Rochdale.

+Galway United

+On 29 June 2024, Keohane signed for Galway United.